 - After moving to an upper corner of the room, the Ixodoom turns towards the player, then spits out five acid blasts in a spray that spread out as they travel.
 Dashing can get the player out of range, but a player close to the wall may have to jump high, or use tech (pulse jump, spike sphere, etc.) in order to completely avoid the attack.

 - Acid Rain

 - The Ixodoom retreats to about midway up the wall, then slides horizontally while spitting a series of acid globs at the floor.
-The safest way to avoid this is to very simply outrun it, preferably using Dash Techs, and make for the safe space up against the wall ahead of the Ixodoom's movement.
-This is easy enough to avoid, but the presence of Ixolings can complicate the retreat.
+The safest way to avoid this is to simply outrun it, preferably using Dash Techs, and make for the safe space up against the wall ahead of the Ixodoom's movement.
+This is easy enough to avoid it, but the presence of Ixolings can complicate the retreat.
 Moves like the Blink Dash can allow the player to move opposite the Ixodoom's direction without getting hit by the acid.